Mar 05, 2026

 Collection of personal data

-We may also collect limited personal data automatically including via the use of cookies.
+We may also collect limited personal data automatically, including via the use of cookies.

 Cookies are small files that websites save to your hard disk or to your browser's memory.
 Our website may use them to track the number of times you have visited the website, to track the number of visitors to the website, to determine and analyze visitors' use of our websites, to store data that you provide (such as your preferences), and to store technical information related to your interactions with our website.
-We may also use session cookies, which are deleted when you close your browser, to store your user ID, to facilitate your movement around our websites (particularly in connection with information searches and order placement) and other information useful in administering the session.
+We may also use session cookies, which are deleted when you close your browser, to store your user ID, to facilitate your movement around our websites (particularly in connection with information searches and order placement), and other information useful in administering the session.

-The use of the website is not possible without disclosure of personal data, such as the IP address.
+The use of the website is not possible without the disclosure of personal data, such as the IP address.
 Communication via the website without providing data is not possible.

 Data retention